karmab/kcli/docs/index.md

 - volume_mode: Volume Mode.
 Defaults to Filesystem (Block can be specified instead).
 - volume_access: Volume access mode.
 Defaults to ReadWriteOnce.
 - disk_hotplug: Whether to allow to hotplug (and unplug) disks.
 Defaults to false.
 Note it also requires to enable The HotplugVolumes featureGate within Kubevirt
+- embed_userdata: Whether to embed userdata directly in the vm spec.
+Defaults to false

 You can use the following indications to gather context, create a suitable service account and retrieve its associated token: